 - Low blood oxygen (hypoxemia).
-Atelectasis hampers your lungs' ability to get oxygen to the alveoli.
+Atelectasis makes it more difficult for your lungs to get oxygen to the air sacs (alveoli).

 - Pneumonia.
-You're at greater risk of developing pneumonia until the atelectasis has been cleared.
+Your risk for pneumonia continues until the atelectasis goes away.
 Mucus in a collapsed lung may lead to infection.

 Atelectasis in children is often caused by a blockage in the airway.
 To decrease atelectasis risk, keep small objects out of reach of children.

-In adults, atelectasis most commonly occurs after surgery.
-If you're scheduled for surgery, talk with your doctor about how to reduce your risk.
+In adults, atelectasis most commonly occurs after major surgery.
+If you're scheduled for surgery, talk with your doctor about strategies to reduce your risk.
 Some research suggests that certain breathing exercises and muscle training may lower the risk of atelectasis after certain surgeries.

 - Oximetry.
 This simple test uses a small device placed on one of your fingers to measure your blood-oxygen level.
 It helps determine the severity of atelectasis.

 - Bronchoscopy.
-A flexible, lighted tube threaded down your throat enables your doctor to see and possibly remove, at least partially, obstructions in your airway, such as a mucus plug, tumor or foreign body.
+A flexible, lighted tube inserted down your throat allows your doctor to see what may be causing a blockage, such as a mucus plug, tumor or foreign body.
 This procedure may also be used to remove the blockages.

-Techniques that help people breathe deeply after surgery to re-expand collapsed lung tissue are very important.
+Techniques that help you breathe deeply after surgery to re-expand collapsed lung tissue are very important.
 These techniques are best learned before surgery.
 They include:

 - Performing deep-breathing exercises (incentive spirometry) and using a device to assist with deep coughing may help remove secretions and increase lung volume.

 - Positioning your body so that your head is lower than your chest (postural drainage).
 This allows mucus to drain better from the bottom of your lungs.

-Your doctor may suggest removal of airway obstructions, which may be done by suctioning mucus or by bronchoscopy.
-Bronchoscopy uses a flexible tube threaded down your throat to clear your airways.
+Removal of airway obstructions may be done by suctioning mucus or by bronchoscopy.
+During bronchoscopy, the doctor gently guides a flexible tube down your throat to clear your airways.

-Use of continuous positive pressure may be helpful in some people who are too weak to cough and have low oxygen levels (hypoxemia) after surgery.
+Continuous positive airway pressure (CPAP) may be helpful in some people who are too weak to cough and have low oxygen levels (hypoxemia) after surgery.